Docs-Geek/api-documentation-course/docs/offline-exercises/class-6.md

 See previous example.
 ```

-The Authentication API flow was covered in Class 5 and the remaining API flows were covered in Class #6.
+These API flows were covered in Class #6.
 View the presentation PDFs for each class or re-watch the class recordings to refresh your memory.

-### The Authentication API Flow

-1. Account Creation
-2. Admin Login
-3. Refreshing the Access Token

-### Admin API Flow

-1. Admin Login
-2. Create Ingredients
-3. Create Dish

 ### The Patron API Flow

 1. Start Browsing / Click on a food category tab (appetizers, main course, etc.)
 2. Check Ingredient Quantities.
-3. View Dish Details.
+3. View Dish Details
-4. Adding Dishes and Viewing the Cart – No Curl request needed, just describe the process as it would occur in the user interface.
+4. Adding Dishes and Viewing the Cart – No Curl request needed, just describe the process as it would occur in the user interface
-5. Placing an Order.
+5. Placing an Order
-6. Order Confirmation – No Curl request needed, just describe the process.
+6. Order Confirmation – No Curl request needed, just describe the process

 ### The Staff API Flow